mscws/cws-caseworker-parent-portal/README.md

 We deployed our prototype on a public Amazon Web Services (AWS) Cloud.
 AWS is a FedRAMP-certified Infrastructure as a Service (IaaS)  hosting provider.
 It provides us the ability to easily manage the configuration of the prototype and monitor the deployment in real-time.
 Additionally, it will automatically alert us of any issues.
 Please see the [Deployment Documentation](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Deployment-Documentation) for additonal details.

 ## Automated Unit Testing
 The Unisys team leveraged tools to create automated unit and functional testing.
 The Unit Testing code coverage was nearly 100% and the evidence can be found in our codebase.
 Please refer to the GitHub Repositories Page [here](https://github.com/mscws/cws-caseworker-parent-portal/wiki/GitHub-Repositories) for further details.
-For front-end and back-end automated unit testing, we use JUnit 4 (License : Eclipse Public License 1.0).
+For front-end and back-end automated unit testing, we use JUnit 4 (License: Eclipse Public License 1.0).

 We used SonarQube Version 6.0 - LGPL v3 to perform a static code analysis and identify code quality and security issues.
 This tool was incorporated into our continuous integration build process.

 In addition automated unit testing, we also automated functional testing.
 Our functional testing coverage is documented in the [Suggested Testing Workflow](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Suggested-Testing-Workflow).
-We leveraged Selenium v2.53 (License : The Apache Software License, Version 2.0) for front-end testing and JUnit 4 (License : Eclipse Public License 1.0) for back-end testing.
+We leveraged Selenium v2.53 (License: The Apache Software License, Version 2.0) for front-end testing and JUnit 4 (License : Eclipse Public License 1.0) for back-end testing.

 Finally, the team conducted guerilla testing to identify defects not found by automated testing.